pubuduAeturnum/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+The resnet50 has been chosen as the model for this project because it has been pretrained using morethan 1 million of images from ImageNet database which contains good number of kernels to differenciate different types of images.

+Three hyperparameters have been tested using hyperparameter tuning jobs
+ -

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process